The University of Western Australia

-My main research interests include the history of the Italian language, especially medieval vernaculars of north Italy, and historical sociolinguistics of Italy.
+I am a historical sociolinguist based at The University of Western Australia in Perth, Australia.
+My main research interests include the history of the Italian language, especially forms of language contact in the history of Italy.

 My PhD investigated the process of Tuscanisation in merchant texts of the 14th century.
-This has led to broader research interests focussing on koineization, bilingual contact, and the role of non-literary texts in the formation of standard languages.
+This has led to broader research interests focussing on supralocalisation, language contact, and the role of non-literary texts in the formation of standard languages.

-My overall research goal is to provide new insights into language history by using the findings from the study of sociolinguistics.
+My overall research goal is to provide new insights into language history by using digital tools and the findings from the study of sociolinguistics.